The “In-Between” Stage of Wealth

 I think of this as the “in-between” stage.
 Most of my clients come to me somewhere in this phase, usually 5-15 years from retirement.

-Whether your portfolio is $1 million or $3 million, the underlying tension is often the same.
+Whether your portfolio is $1 million or $3 million, the underlying tension is often very similar.

-You have a lot to be proud of, but you’re not fully financially independent either.
+You have a lot to be proud of, but you’re not fully financially independent.
 Looking ahead, you can see some path to financial independence that doesn’t require any changes, just continued savings, steady work, and time.

-If financial independence is five — or even fifteen — years away, what are you meant to do in the meantime?
-Simply maintain the current pace?
+If financial independence is five (or fifteen) years away, what are you meant to do in the meantime?
+Maintain the current pace?
 Stay in the same role?
-Postpone meaningful changes until some future date?
+Postpone meaningful changes and avoid rocking the boat?

 Retirement doesn’t have to be an all-or-nothing decision.
 Work-life balance can shift.
 Hours can be reduced.
 A demanding role can become less so.
 Or, in some cases, one may feel called toward work that is more meaningful but less remunerative: teaching, nonprofit leadership, creative work, or something else entirely.